sdrum01/dubsiren_rp2040/README.md

    >
    >This is an non-profit project without the goal to make the big money.
    > its Just for Fun and we exclude any form of liability!

+waiting list:
+to reserve one device or PCB pls write me an email: dub-iy@sdrum.elementfx.com